Kiesza: 2006–2013: Career beginnings

 In 2005, CKUA Folk Routes host Tom Coxworth selected Kiesza to perform for a live audience and to be broadcast live on his radio show.
-Shortly after, she was accepted to Selkirk College in Nelson, BC, where she studied keyboard, voice, and guitar.
+Shortly after, she was accepted to Selkirk College in Nelson, British Columbia, where she studied keyboard, voice, and guitar; she graduated in 2009.
 Next, Kiesza won a scholarship to attend Berklee College of Music in Boston, Massachusetts.
 Afterward, she went to New York City in 2010 to advance her music career.
 Although she started as mainly a folk singer, after attending Berklee and then living in New York, she moved to a more "uptempo sound", for which she worked with producer Rami Samir Afuni.
 In 2010, she was selected to play at the Canada Day celebrations at Trafalgar Square in London to 30,000 people.

 In 2012, Kiesza released her first single after starting work with Afuni in New York, a "disco-infused pop" song titled "Oops", about a couple that had unprotected sex.
 She labelled her style of music at the time as "SteamPop", described by AjanWrites as "a flaming brew of bold, boisterous pop filled with tongue-in-cheek lyrics".
 In a later 2014 interview, Kiesza said "Oops" was made as a joke.

 In 2013, the singer was featured in the single "Triggerfinger" by Norwegian band Donkeyboy.
 She has also written for other artists, such as Rihanna, Kylie Minogue, and Icona Pop.